ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa4/index.md

 Answer the following questions, and justify them with one or two sentences
 each:

-__QueueStringAL (24 points)__
+__QueueStringAL__
-- Give a tight big-O bound for the _best case_ running time of `enqueue` in Queue for QueueStringAL
+- Give a tight big-O bound for the _best case_ running time of `enqueue` in Queue.java for QueueStringAL
-- Give a tight big-O bound for the _best case_ running time of `dequeue` in Queue for QueueStringAL
+- Give a tight big-O bound for the _best case_ running time of `dequeue` in Queue.java for QueueStringAL
-- Give a tight big-O bound for the _worst case_ running time of `equeue` in Queue for QueueStringAL
+- Give a tight big-O bound for the _worst case_ running time of `equeue` in Queue.java for QueueStringAL
-- Give a tight big-O bound for the _worst case_ running time of `dequeue` in Queue for QueueStringAL
+- Give a tight big-O bound for the _worst case_ running time of `dequeue` in Queue.java for QueueStringAL

-- Is our current version of QueueStringAL the best implementations using our ArrayStringList (using the __adapter pattern__)?
-Is there a way we could change how we use an ArrayStringList to implement our QueueStringAL to improve the running time of our QueueStringAL?
-In your explanation be clear on why and what the new tight big-O bound for the _best case_ and tight big-O bound for the worst case_ would be for `enqueue` and `dequeue`.
+- Could we improve the running time of `enqueue` and `dequeue` if we change which side of our ArrayStringList represents the front and back of our queue?
+In your explanation be clear on why or why not and if there is a difference, answer questions 1-4 again but for our new implementation.

-- Imagine we decide to create a StackStringLL where we implement our StackString using our LinkedStringList class instead of our ArrayStringList class, where we consider the front of the LinkedStringList our top.
-Answer questions 1-4 again but for our StackStringLL
+- Imagine we decide to create a QueueStringLL where we implement our QueueStringLL using our LinkedStringList class instead of our ArrayStringList class.
+In this case assume we  are considering the front of the LinkedStringList our top.
+Answer questions 1-4 again but for our QueueStringLL.

-__StackStringAL (24 points)__
+__StackStringAL__
-- Give a tight big-O bound for the _best case_ running time of `pop` in Stack for StackStringAL
+- Give a tight big-O bound for the _best case_ running time of `pop` in Stack.java for StackStringAL
-- Give a tight big-O bound for the _worst case_ running time of `push` in Stack for StackStringAL
+- Give a tight big-O bound for the _best case_ running time of `push` in Stack.java for StackStringAL
-- Give a tight big-O bound for the _worst case_ running time of `pop` in Stack for StackStringAL
+- Give a tight big-O bound for the _worst case_ running time of `pop` in Stack.java for StackStringAL
-- Give a tight big-O bound for the _worst case_ running time of `push` in Queue for StackStringAL
+- Give a tight big-O bound for the _worst case_ running time of `push` in Stack.java for StackStringAL

-- Is our current version of StackStringAL the best implementations using our ArrayStringList (using the __adapter pattern__)?
-Is there a way we could change how we use an ArrayStringList to implement our StackStringAL to improve the running time of our StackStringAL?
-In your explanation be clear on why and what the new tight big-O bound for the _best case_ and tight big-O bound for the worst case_ would be for `push` and `pop`.
+- Could we improve the running time of `push` and `pop` if we change which side of our ArrayStringList represents the top of our stack?
+In your explanation be clear on why or why not and if there is a difference, answer questions 1-4 again but for our new implementation.

-- Imagine we decide to create a StackStringLL where we implement our StackString using our LinkedStringList class instead of our ArrayStringList class, where we consider the front of the LinkedStringList our top.
-Answer questions 1-4 again but for our StackStringLL
+- Imagine we decide to create a StackStringLL where we implement our StackStringLL using our LinkedStringList class instead of our ArrayStringList class.
+In this case assume we  are considering the front of the LinkedStringList our top.
+Answer questions 1-4 again but for our StackStringLL.

 In all cases, give answers in terms of the _current size of the stack or queue_, and assume that the stack/queue has some non-empty size _n_.
 That is, you shouldn't